PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 It’s also worth mentioning that PEMF therapy doesn’t replace the need for physical therapy or other treatments.

 Instead, it complements them.
 I always recommend a holistic approach that includes strengthening exercises, good hydration, and, of course, healthy lifestyle habits.
-But when it comes to improving joint flexibility and muscle relaxation, PEMF is a tool I really recommend.

 Best PEMF Devices for Arthritis